simonkingaby/DataViz2024-Public/Examples/Classroom Grades/README.md

 *Science,Joe Brady,87,78,92,80,85,75,83,86,84,78,N/A,81*

+After several tries, and by dialing in the prompt, and debugging the code that GitHub Copilot gave me, I realizing that I needed to make the data more complicated, so I added multiple sections for each class/course of study.

 ## Final Prompt

-After a few revisions, I ended up on this prompt:
+After several revisions, I ended up with this prompt:

 *I need 20 classes of sample data.
 Each class has 2-8 sections of 22-35 students.
 Each section has a teacher.
 Each student has 7-10 graded assignments depending on the class.
 After 5 assignments, there is an Exam grade.
 At the end, there is a Final Exam grade.
 Grades range from 50-98.
 Please generate the sample data in csv format.
 For example:*